HSR Pre-Congress in Canada: A Latin American and Caribbean perspective

 This one-day pre-congress will take place on October 16th, 2019 in Ottawa at the Delta Hotel.
 It is a pre-event to the 25th Canadian Conference on Global Health (CCGH) taking place October 17-19, 2019 and the Sixth Global Symposium on Health Systems Research (HSR) taking place in Dubai, October 2020.

-CSIH and HSG invite LAC researchers living in Canada, or working with a Canadian partner, to submit an abstract relevant to the Latin American and Caribbean region before 11:59 PM on July 14, 2019.
+CSIH and HSG invite all researchers working on issues in the Latin American and Caribbean region to submit before 11:59 PM on August 12, 2019.
 Abstracts may be submitted in English, French or Spanish.

 With the ultimate goal of bringing together researchers and policymakers of Latin America and the Caribbean working on issues related to health systems in the region, and enhanced representation of LAC researchers on the global health stage the objectives of this pre-conference are: